-18For the rest of the paper, we use results from a model that splits all continuous covariates in twenty bins and includes dummies for such bins as regressors.
-The objective of this more flexible model is to accommodate potential non-linearities in the relationship between covariates and default.
+19For the rest of the paper, we use results from a model that splits all covariates in twenty bins and includes dummies for such bins as regressors.
+This more flexible model accommodates potential non-linearities in the relationship between default and covariates.